September 4, 2017 ☞ Word of the day

 In my final year of university, I worked at a pizza place a block from campus.
 It should have been busy, but the restaurant twisted their menu into an upscale monstrosity.
 Students rejected our $4 gourmet slices, so I spent most of my time cleaning surfaces and listening to my boss, George, talk about The Stone Roses.
 They were his favorite band.
 (Let that sink in for a minute.)
 He was also a practicing Wiccan.
 I ate lots of free pizza and George talked a lot about Beltane and the Madchester sound.
 It was the best job I ever had.

 My first job after graduating was at a small construction company.
 A starter gig that ended up hooking me for four years.
-My boss, George, was a maniac, and there’s no easy to way to describe him.
+My boss George was a maniac.
 Some anecdotes:

 For a very short period, I was fully embedded in the corporate world.
 I worked in a skyscraper downtown, I wore a Hugo Boss suit, and I talked to investment bankers all day.
 My boss’s boss was George, a gregarious Aussie, and our most memorable interactions bookended my tenure.